 I have a bachelor’s degree in computer science from the University of Tennessee at Chattanooga, with a minor in mathematics.
 I volunteered with PASS for many years, as well as Music City Code and my local SQL Server user group for many years.
 I have spoke at many SQL Saturday events.
 If you want slides from one of my session (perhaps you attended one?)
 I post my slides on my presentations page.

 In October 2004, I was awarded the Most Valuable Professional (MVP) award for SQL Server by Microsoft, an honor I am very proud to have been given and have so far continued to receive.
-In my “free” time, I write articles for my blog on Simple-Talk and speak at SQL Saturday events.
+In my “free” time, My blog is located on Simple-Talk's website, as it has been for many year before I started working for Redgate.
+I also try to speak at SQL Saturday events when i can.
 I also slept in one weekend, and I didn't hate it.